-Spring is just around the corner, and we cannot wait to get back outside to our gardens.
-This season, we’re bringing our coffee grounds with us.
-We love the idea of our coffee grounds having a life after our daily brew, so let’s put them to use!
+Calling all green thumbs and coffee lovers!
+Summer is here and this season, we’re bringing our coffee grounds with us.
+We love the idea of our coffee grounds having a life after our daily brew so let’s put them to use!

-Coffee grounds add organic material to your garden, which helps with drainage, water retention, and aeration of the soil.
-They can even attract plant-helping microorganisms like earthworms!
+Did you know that coffee grounds add organic material to your garden, which helps with drainage, water retention, and aeration of the soil?
+They can even attract plant-helping microorganisms like earthworms (which improve soil structure through their burrows)!

 While fresh coffee grounds are acidic, used coffee grounds are near pH neutral and should not affect the acidity levels of the soil.